 Credit: Matt Lighthart

 Once you've honed in on the type of product you want and how you plan to use it, you'll likely have only a handful on your shortlist.
-The price range of this list could be anywhere from $20-$700.
+The price range of this list can be anywhere from $20 to $700.
 That's a huge spread.
 If you are a casual listener who enjoys music, podcasts, or streaming movies, a comfortable pair that fits well with average or above sound quality will likely bring you joy.
-So choosing the less expensive model could save you money, and you'll never know what you are missing.
+Choosing the less expensive model could save you money, and you may never know what you are missing.
 Alternatively, if you love music and are moved by hearing every nuanced flutter in soulful vocals accompanied by instruments spread around you, a comfortable fit and average sound might be a devastating disappointment.

-After much testing across a panel of expert ears and casual listeners, we think most people won't know what they are missing by buying a more affordable option, and will be glad they aren't missing more money.
+After extensive testing with a panel of expert listeners and casual users, we believe most people won't realize what they are missing by opting for a more affordable option, and will be glad they're not spending more money.
 Finding a cheaper option that meets your needs is all you need.
 We don't think there is any reason to assume that the highest-scoring, highest-priced item on the list is the key to blissful listening.

 Other Notable Headphones

 We've tested many compelling contenders for headphones and earbuds.
-While we outlined our absolute favorites up top, there are other noteworthy options that could work well for some listeners with more niche needs.
+While we outlined our absolute favorites at the top, there are other noteworthy options that could work well for listeners with more niche needs.

 Closed-back vs Open-back